Virginia

 Virginia is a name with a rich history, used by notable figures across various fields.
 Here are a few examples of the name’s usage in history:

-• Queen Elizabeth I: The state of Virginia was named after England’s Queen Elizabeth I, who was known as “The Virgin Queen.”
+• Queen Elizabeth I: The state of Virginia was named after Engl&’s Queen Elizabeth I, who was known as “The Virgin Queen.”
 In the early 1600s, all of North America that was not Spanish or French was then called “Virginia” in honor of her.

 • Virginia Dare: Virginia Dare was the first English child born in the New World, in what is now North Carolina, in 1587.
 She was named after the colony where she was born.